 All students participating in a BU Study Abroad program must have comprehensive health insurance coverage valid at their destinations, as well as emergency travel assistance to cover medical and security evacuation.
 Students must retain their existing health insurance: study abroad insurance does NOT replace comprehensive, US-based health insurance as required by Massachusetts and US law.
 You may not participate in BU Study Abroad programs without certifying that you have US-based coverage or are purchasing the BU Student Health Plan.

-The coverage for students in Australia provides a medical coverage limit of $1,000,000, in accordance with Australian law.
+The coverage provided by GeoBlue for students in Australia provides a medical coverage limit of $1,000,000, in accordance with Australian law.